Troubleshooting AWS Cloud9

 -

-If the environment is associated with an AWS cloud compute instance (for example an Amazon EC2 instance):
+If the environment is associated with an AWS cloud compute instance (for example, an Amazon EC2 instance), do the following:

 -

-Make sure the instance's associated VPC is set to the correct settings for AWS Cloud9, and then try opening the environment again.
-For details, see Amazon VPC requirements for AWS Cloud9.
+Make sure that the VPC that's associated with the instance is set to the correct settings for AWS Cloud9, and then try opening the environment again.
+For more information, see Amazon VPC requirements for AWS Cloud9.

-If the AWS cloud compute instance's associated VPC is set to the correct settings for AWS Cloud9 and you still cannot open the environment, the instance's security group might be preventing access to AWS Cloud9.
+If the VPC that's associated with the AWS cloud compute instance is set to the correct settings for AWS Cloud9 and you still can't open the environment, the instance's security group might be preventing access to AWS Cloud9.
 As a troubleshooting technique only, check the security group to make sure that at minimum, inbound SSH traffic is allowed over port 22 for all IP addresses (

 Anywhere